root-project/root/docbook/users-guide/Threads.md

 root[] TThread *th = new TThread(UserFun,UserArgs);
 ```

-When called from the interpreter, this gives the name “`UserFun`” to the
+When called from the interpreter, this gives the name "`UserFun`" to the
 thread.
 This name can be used to retrieve the thread later.
 However,
 when called from compiled code, this method does not give any name to
 the thread.
 So give a name to the thread in compiled use: